MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/try-or-purchase-audio-conferencing-in-office-365.md

 2. Get your **Audio Conferencing** licenses.
 If you want to:

-   - **Try it** before you buy it, you can sign up for an Office 365 Enterprise E5 free trial that includes Audio Conferencing.
+   - **Try it** before you buy it, you can sign up for a Office 365 Enterprise E5 free trial that includes Audio Conferencing.
 See [Office 365 Enterprise E5 Trial](https://portal.office.com/Signup?OfferId=101bde18-5ffb-4d79-a47b-f5b2c62525b3).

    - **Buy it**, see [Skype for Business and Microsoft Teams add-on licensing](../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md).